ResinIoDotNetExamples/Example-01-HelloWorld/README.md

 either didn't copy what you thought it did, or your CMD command is referencing the wrong location.
 It can be hard to determine which is the real issue without being able to view the application in the terminal.
-* Your .exe won't launch because of a missing library or assembly
+* Your .exe won't launch because of a missing library or assembly.
+That could mean that you need to update your Dockerfile to include more mono packages, or it could mean that you did not include all the needed assemblies in your deployment project.
 * Your .exe launches, but an uncaught exception causes the exe to exit before you can attach a terminal session.